The Second Trimester

 The eyes have been gradually moving to the front of the face and the ears have moved

 from the neck to the sides of the head.
-The fetus can hear the mother's voice.
+The fetus can hear your voice.

 A creamy white substance (called vernix caseosa, or simply vernix) begins to appear

-on the fetus and helps to protect the thin fetal skin.
+on the fetus.
+It helps to protect the thin fetal skin.
 Vernix is gradually absorbed

 The fetus is developing reflexes, like swallowing and sucking.